 Blanket permits are not issued.
 Separate permits are issued for each trade to the licensed contractor for that trade.
 The person or contractor that is to perform the work is responsible for obtaining the necessary permits prior to starting work on the project.
 Self-contractors will be able to obtain permits for their own dwelling only.
 Failure to obtain a permit before work is commenced, will result in double permit charges.
 Permits expire 6 months after the issuance date if work is not commenced or if work is suspended or abandoned for a period of 12 months or more after the work has commenced.
 Before such work can be commenced or resumed, a permit extension or renewal shall be obtained.

 The North Carolina State Building Code requires that a permit be issued for "The construction, reconstruction, alteration, repair, movement to another site, removal, or demolition of any building or structure;" Accessory Buildings with any dimension greater than 12 feet are required to meet the provisions of the North Carolina State Building Code.

-Building permits will be issued to a properly licensed North Carolina General Contractor, or to the owner of the property on which the building is to be built and occupied by said owner for at least 12 months following completion (no rental property).
-Or to an individual when a general contractor's license is not required.
-The cost of the undertaking can not exceed $30,000.
+Building permits will be issued to a properly licensed North Carolina General Contractor, or to the owner of the property on which the building is to be built and occupied by said owner for at least 12 months following completion (no rental property), or to an individual when a general contractor's license is not required.
+The cost of the undertaking cannot exceed $40,000.